 The EEA EFTA States Iceland, Liechtenstein and Norway have reached an agreement with the UK to protect citizens’ rights in the event the UK leaves the EU without a deal.

 Incoming Liechtenstein Chair of the Standing Committee outlines priorities for first half of 2019

-The Standing Committee of the EFTA States and the EEA Joint Committee met in Brussels on 16 and 17 March 2017 respectively.
-In the Joint Committee meeting, 22 decisions were adopted incorporating 69 legal acts into the EEA Agreement.
+The Standing Committee of the EFTA States and the EEA Joint Committee met in Brussels for their first meetings this year on 7 and 8 February respectively.
+29 decisions were adopted at the EEA Joint Committee, incorporating 62 EU legal acts into the EEA Agreement.

 First EFTA Council meeting of 2019

 The EFTA Council met in Geneva for its first meeting in 2019 on 5 February under Liechtenstein Chairmanship.

 Launch of web tool on how EU law becomes EEA law